SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web: Experiments

-\paragraph{Challenge 2: Skill Construction.} Failures in skill construction arise from unverified alignment between generated code and repository implementation, typically appearing as \textit{Hallucinated APIs} (non-existent functions) or \textit{Incorrect Signatures}.
+As a key part of our task, skill construction requires both software comprehension and code generation, which suffers from the unverified alignment between generated code and repository implementation.
+In our experiments, the failures typically appear as hallucinated APIs (non-existent functions) or incorrect signatures.
 The \texttt{segment-anything} trajectory exemplifies this fragility: the \texttt{segment\_with\_points} tool repeatedly rejected valid semantic inputs due to a type signature mismatch (expecting objects but receiving strings) (see Appendix \ref{subsec:case2}).
 Unable to resolve this misalignment, agents are forced to abandon encapsulated skills in favor of unstable raw code generation.
-This failure mode proves systemic, with analysis revealing that 100\% of segmentation tool calls failed due to similar implementation defects, driving the bypass of efficiency-enhancing abstractions.
+As demonstrated in this trajectory, all calls to the segmentation tool failed due to similar implementation defects.
+Consequently, agents completely bypassed the abstractions originally designed to improve efficiency.